 More views of beautiful Vermont.

-The Arlington Rutland station.
+The Arlington Rutland station built in 1913.

 Photo Runby at North Bennington.
 After that I visited the station.